Combs Point Residence by Bohlin Cywinski Jackson located in Finger Lakes, NY | The Hardt

 Art Port by Stelle Lomont Rouhani Architects located in Water Mill, an affluent hamlet of Southampton, New York, USA | The Hardt

 Art Port by Stelle Lomont Rouhani Architects located in Water Mill, an affluent hamlet of Southampton, New York, USA.
-Art Port is a free of charge standing pavilion produced for an art dealer as an addition to a present residence.
+Art Port is free of charge standing pavilion produced for an art dealer as an addition to a present residence.
 It creates an arrival sequence for the homeowners and their visitor

 Formed from a single flat roof that rests on 2 reliable volumes, it is separated from the major residence by a bamboo garden.
-A wood walkway slices via the garden creating a bodily connection in between the pavilion and the primary residence.
+A wood walkway slices via the garden creating a bodily connection between the pavilion and the primary residence.
 The basic open prepare of the pavilion gives versatility, simply transforming into an impromptu art gallery.
 Huge glass openings welcome the outdoors in.
 The pavilion generates the best backdrop for events, in which the architecture and landscape highlight the installations.

 Situated in Amagansett, New York, USA Further Lane House (2010) by Tod Williams Billie Tsien Architects.
 The 10,000 ft² (930 m²) house is assembled from five quite visible components: three one-story stone-clad structures and a roofed outdoor pavilion, surmounted by a glass-clad volume.
 Bars of Valmalenco stone clad the first-floor exteriors, appearing inside to identify structural walls as well.